top of page

 Environment

-Castle Cary Station has recently expanded its car park to cater for 178 vehicles, nevertheless you can drive to the station and still be unable to find a space.
-This clearly demonstrates the demand.
-A public transport option from Glastonbury will resolve this problem and have significant environmental benefits.
+Castle Cary Station’s recently expanded car park now accommodates 178 vehicles but finding a space is still a challenge.
+This clearly shows the high demand.
+A public transport option from Glastonbury would solve this problem and offer significant environmental benefits.

 cut your carbon footprint, use public transport